-Students in the School Library specialization may only write a thesis if they take the 9 required credits as additional classes past the 36 required.
+Students in the School Library focus area may only write a thesis if they take the 9 required credits as additional classes past the 36 required.
 School library is entirely prescribed and there is no flexibility with changing courses.

 Prerequisites